FAQ – SURGERY

 1) What is the difference between BOTOX® and filler?

 We develop lines on our face for two reasons.
 The first are “dynamic lines” caused by the muscles contracting under the skin.
 An example of these are “frown lines” and “crow’s feet”.
 BOTOX® Cosmetic causes the muscle not to contract in the area it is injected and thereby, decreasing the lines.
 The other type, “static lines or folds”, are caused by a loss of fat, collagen and elastin in our skin.
-Fillers, such as JUVÉDERM® and Restylane® give volume to help restore a youthful appearance.
+Fillers, such as JUVÉDERM®, Voluma, and Vollure give volume to help restore a youthful appearance.

 2) How does BOTOX® lift the brow?